Promoted for

 Cash is vital in Thailand.
 You’ll be using it for the majority of your transactions.
 As usual, avoid exchanging cash at airports and hotels as these usually offer bad rates.
 Baht notes are significantly more fragile and susceptible to tearing than British bank notes.
-Make sure yours are not damaged as some shop/restaurant owners won’t accept them and ripped banknotes can be seen as disrespectful to the king.
+Make sure yours are not damaged as some shop/restaurant owners won’t accept them and ripped bank notes can be seen as disrespectful to the king.

 First things first – always notify your home bank before you head to Thailand to stop your card being blocked by anti-fraud software.
-When using your card always choose to be charged in Thai Baht to save yourself money.
+When using your card always choose to be charged in Thai baht to save yourself money.
 Why?
-Because the Dynamic Currency Conversion (DCC) which allows you to see the cost of the transaction in your home currency leaves you exposed to foreign banks poor exchange rates and additional hidden fees.
+Because the dynamic currency conversion (DCC) which allows you to see the cost of the transaction in your home currency leaves you exposed to foreign banks poor exchange rates and additional hidden fees.

-Most debit cards will charge a currency conversion fee of around 2-3% fee when you make a purchase or withdraw cash, but it may be worth checking with your bank to double check if this is the case.
+Most debit cards will charge a currency conversion fee of around 2–3% when you make a purchase or withdraw cash, but it may be worth checking with your bank to double-check if this is the case.
 Both debit and credit cards can now be used in many mid to high-end hotels, shops and restaurants in big cities but credit cards should not be used to withdraw cash due to interest rates and cash advance charges.
 Instead use a debit card or prepaid travel card.
 Visa, Mastercard, JBC and American Express

 Travel cards offer a safer way to withdraw cash and can be useful at helping with budgeting as you can only spend what is on the card.
 Using prepaid travel cards also means you can pre-load your exchange rate beforehand, offering you the chance to do so at times when rates are looking more promising rather than relying on live exchange rates which could be unfavourable at the time.
 Not all cards charge for for currency conversion, but these will certainly charge you at ATMs.

 However, using a prepaid travel card is typically more expensive than using the cards you already have in your wallet.
-They often carry hidden fees such as inactivity costs , reload fees and issue fees.
-Not all travel cards support Thai Baht – for those that don’t you’ll pay a currency conversion fee when you withdraw cash or purchase a good or service.
+They often carry hidden fees such as inactivity costs, reload fees and issue fees.
+Not all travel cards support Thai baht – for those that don’t you’ll pay a currency conversion fee when you withdraw cash or purchase a good or service.
 For help deciding on which travel card to go for, check out our comparison.

 Traveller’s cheques provide important security advantages over other forms of travel money.
 Each cheque has a unique serial number and can only be cashed with photo identification.
 However, using travellers cheques can be expensive with institutions charging a commission of around 150THB to cash cheques.
-Because of this it’s usually best to get checks in relatively large denominations to minimise fees.
+Because of this it’s usually best to get cheques in relatively large denominations to minimise fees.
 Alternatively, you’re often better off using a debit card or travel card which lets you make cheap or free ATM withdrawals.

 Mastercard and Visa cards can be used to make cash withdrawals from the majority of ATMs in Thailand.
 The maximum withdrawal limit varies depending on the machine.
 Machines from banks with a presence in Britain such as HSBC have a higher daily withdrawal limit compared to ATMs from Thai banks.